 "Mother earth is your best friend," Don King, an Easy Company soldier, explained.
 "We dug plenty of those."
 It was the only defence they had.
 Surrounded, the men were vulnerable and a lot of times would dig a hole and have to move to a new location.

 The German army fired everything they had at the soldiers - limbs were lost, lives were taken and all were affected by that specific event.

 At this point, soldiers lived day-to-day and didn't expect to survive.

 The 101st Airbourne Division held Bastogne, but not without suffering from many casualties as a result.
-East Company lost 15 men.
+Easy Company lost 15 men.

 Kaufering concentration camp in Bavaria

 Kaufering concentration camp in Bavaria, Germany, was liberated on April 29, 1945.
 Before then prisoners, mainly Jews, lived in squalid conditions.
 Those who were not immediately sent to their death were forced to manual labour.
 They slept little and barely ate, in poorly heated huts that were part-submerged into the soil and covered with earth to disguise the establishment from the air.